syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ## Customize the Segment Background

 ### Customize the Segment Background of Segemented Control
-You can use `SegmentBackground` property of `SfSegmentedControl`, to customize the segment background of the segmented control.
+Use the `SegmentBackground` property of `SfSegmentedControl` to customize the segmented background of the segmented control.

 {% tabs %}
 {% highlight XAML %}